status-im/docs.status.im/content/tutorials.md

 ### How can I send a command a display result back?

-This one is fairly self-explanantory, and just reuses code from the above tutorials in a slightly different pattern.
+This one is fairly self-explanatory, and just reuses code from the above tutorials in a slightly different pattern.

 ```javascript
 status.command({